viztini/vizOS/README.md

 # vizOS

-vizOS is an operating system heavliy based of Feltix, written in C, with the primary focus on simplicity, modularity, and usablility.
-Feltix is not intended for production use.
+vizOS is an operating system heavliy based of Feltix, written in C, with the primary focus on simplicity, modularity, and usablility. vizOS is not intended for production use.

 ---